-- Online using Owl Link or Navigate, the college’s registration and planning systems
+- Online using Owl Link, the college’s registration and planning system.

 Navigate is an online and mobile advisement tool for academic planning and registration.
 Navigate provides guidance to ensure that students’ programs of study are a good fit for their goals, connects them to many of PGCC’s resources, and ensures they are not missing any steps.
 New students are assigned a Navigate account within 24 hours of applying to the college.
 Navigate will virtually assist students with general help and guidance throughout the enrollment process.
 Navigate also allows students to stay in touch with their academic advisor and schedule appointments with PGCC offices and services.
 Students can download the Navigate App by searching “Navigate Student” in their app store.

 Owl Link is the name of the web student system at Prince George’s Community College (PGCC).
 It empowers the college’s students to access important online services.
 Using Owl Link, students are able to register and pay for classes, view the status of financial aid, and make adjustments to their schedule.
 Students also can print unofficial transcripts and class schedules, submit address and email address changes, and request official transcripts to be sent to other colleges.
 Students also are able to access the Student Planning feature of Owl Link to see their assigned advisor, view their educational plan by semester, view their progress to completion, and view a new program to see how completed and planned courses apply.
 To access Owl Link, students at PGCC must have a current, working email address on file.
 Virtually all Owl Link transactions are acknowledged by email, as are responses to any questions submitted.
 Current credit students who have not received a User ID and password can get them by contacting the technology Help Desk Office located in Bladen Hall, Room 106, on the Largo campus, or by emailing email@example.com.